 - 3-4 large cloves of garlic minced

-- optional: 2-3 tablespoons diced roasted green chiles this added some depth to the flavor, but absolutely no heat at all
+- 2-3 tablespoons chopped green chile this optional to added some depth to the flavor, but absolutely no heat at all

 - 2 tablespoons balsamic vinegar